PLAY THERAPY

 · Employing Social Skills

 All children and reasons for entering into Play Therapy are unique.
 Just like adults in counseling, it is hard to predict how long play therapy will take for children.
-Your counselor will create a treatment plan and will be assessing for progress.
-Research does indicate two things: (1) involving family members in the process of child counseling can help and (2) that externalizing behaviors (hitting, yelling, etc.) seem to indicate change faster than internalizing behaviors (anxiety, depression, etc.).
+Your counselor will create a treatment plan and will be assessing progress.

 Some children may come a few times, others a few months, and some for a year or more.
 Your Play Therapist will be in communication with you regarding your child’s progress in the Playroom and your report of their behavior at home/ school.
 Parent involvement and willingness to learn new tools and ways of responding to their child at home, enhances the therapeutic process.

-You may tell your child they will be coming to see Miss/Mr./Mrs.(first name) in his/her special playroom or via telehealth once a week, where there are lots of toys for him/her to play with.
-If he/she asks why he/she is coming, be brief in your response with something such as, “Because things have been hard for you at home and/or school lately, like (e.g., paying attention at school or getting out of the car in the morning).
-Sometimes it’s helpful for kids to go to a counselor to help learn what to do and to feel better”.
+“Things have been hard for you lately, such as paying attention at school or getting out of the car in the morning.
+Sometimes it’s helpful for families to go to a counselor to help learn what to do and how to feel better”.

 · Try not to rush to get to the therapy appointment as this may have a competing effect on the brain.